 Finally, the railway square Simone Veil (formerly known as Place Thiers) has become since 2017 the fifth site of the Saint-Nicolas markets.
 Know as Quai des Glaces, it comprises a few chalets and an open-air ice-skating rink.

 Christmas lights in the streets of Nancy

-The streets of Nancy’s town centre are brightened up with a magical Christmas light display during the month of December and until the beginning of January.
+Nancy’s town centre’s streets are brightened with a magical Christmas light display during December and until the beginning of January.

 The shopping streets of Rue Saint-Jean and Rue Saint-Georges twinkle with an array of elegant lights.